thoughtbot/CombineViewModel/README.md

 ![thoughtbot](http://presskit.thoughtbot.com/images/thoughtbot-logo-for-readmes.svg)

-Bindings is maintained and funded by thoughtbot, inc.
+CombineViewModel is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!